Frequently Asked Questions

 Can I get immunizations at the student health center?

 Yes, the Engemann Student Health Center has access to most vaccines, which are available to students on a walk-in basis.
 Immunizations requiring an appointment with a clinician or travel consultant include: Depo Provera, rabies, pneumococcal, typhoid, and yellow fever.
+There may be fees associated with receiving immunizations at the health center.
+Please see the price list.

 What immunizations are required for USC students?